AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-04-12-Mcapitata-Larval-Thermal-Tolerance-Project-Topoff-Sequencing_NCBI-upload-2.md

 cd uploads/ashuffmyer_gmail.com_bsKvx0RY

-mkdir mcap-2023-rnaseq-upload
+mkdir mcap-2023-rnaseq-upload-20240416

-cd mcap-2023-rnaseq-upload
+cd mcap-2023-rnaseq-upload-20240416

 mput *

 ```

-This moves all files from my folder on Andromeda to the NCBI upload folder using the FTP.

 The upload to SRA will proceed for each file with messages “transfer complete” when each is uploaded.
 Keep computer active until all uploads are finished.

+Files successfully uploaded.

-Continue with the submission by selecting the preload folder on SRA once all 108 files registered.
+Continue with the submission by selecting the preload folder on SRA once all 26 files registered.

-RNA-Seq sequence files were submitted under SRA SUB14259382.
+RNA-Seq sequence files were submitted under SRA SUB14381642.

-I will come back and add the bioaccession values HERE once they are approved.

 All information [added to the Putnam Lab sequence inventory here](https://docs.google.com/spreadsheets/d/1qDGGpLFcmoO-fIFOPSUhPcxi4ErXIq2PkQbxvCCzI40/edit#gid=0).